ShakalBhau0001/Simple-Web-Projects/Simple-Sidebar/README.md

 ---

-## 📸 Preview (Example)
-When closed ➡️ Only ☰ icon visible
-When opened ➡️ Shows menu options (Home, About, Services, Contact)

----

 ## 🧠 Author
 **Shakal Bhau**
 A simple and elegant demo of a responsive sidebar using only HTML & CSS.